haithamabass/haithamabass/README.md

 </br>
 </br>

-#### **I'm a self-taught developer seeking to launch a career building web apps and services.**
+#### **I'm a self-taught developer looking to start a career creating online apps and services.**

-Hi, My name is Haitham  and for a long time I have been always a person obsessed with the idea of making something from scratch or fix it
-and if I don't know how I'd keep trying to find out how to do it.
-I'm passionate about the big picture down to the pixel ,so programming has been a perfect fit for me.
+Hello, my name is Haitham, and for a long time I've been captivated with the concept of constructing anything from scratch or fixing it, and if I didn't know how I'd keep trying to figure it out.
+I'm passionate about the big picture down to the pixel ,so programming has been a  natural match for me.

-during the quarantine I had the opportunity to focus on it and change my life. when I started learning programming I have bacome obsessed with backend development with (.NET) and C# language, so my focus is to learn more and more about backend web development and enter the web industry.
+During the quarantine, I had the opportunity to focus on it and improve my life.
+When I first started learning programming, I became intrigued with backend development using (.NET) and the C# language, so my goal is to learn more and more about backend web development and eventually enter the field.

 :mortar_board:	I have a bachelor's degree in business administration , 3 years of experience working in the real estate industry and
 6 month as a Dispatch - Logistics Coordinator in the freight pick up/delivery industry.